Some people might think that Agile Risk Management is an oxymoron:

 |Risk Analysis||This involves further study to determine the probability and impact of each risk|

 |Risk Response||This phase involves determining what, if anything, should be done to mitigate the risk|

 |Monitoring and Control||Finally during the course of the project, the risks are monitored and controlled|

 Advantages of an Agile Risk Management Approach

 An Agile approach is inherently well-designed for dealing with risks:

-- Risks are generally directly related to uncertainty in a project and an Agile approach is intended to be flexible and adaptive in order to deal with uncertainty.
-For that reason, it is easier to adapt to risks in an Agile environment as the project is in progress.
+- Risks are generally directly related to uncertainty in a project and an Agile approach is intended to be flexible and adaptive in order to deal with uncertainty

 Responsibility for Agile Risk Management

-It’s easy to lose focus on risk management in an Agile environment because there is no well-defined focal point of responsibility for risk management as there may be no project manager to be the focal point for that.
+It’s easy to lose focus on risk management in an Agile environment because there is no well-defined focal point of responsibility for risk management.
+Risk management is normally a project management responsibility and there is typically no project manager at the team level in an Agile project:

-- Making a conscious decision of how much (and what kind of) risk management is needed based on the nature of the project
+- Deciding how much (and what kind of) risk management is needed based on the nature of the project

 - Training the team in the basics of risk management